alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

     - `attributes`: hash of attribute names and values

     Returns an ID which can be passed to `/sign-in`.
+The record expires after 1 hour.

 Here are a few examples of how the Transition Checker will work: